awsdocs/aws-dms-user-guide/doc_source/CHAP_Task.CDC.md

  An ongoing replication task migrates changes, and AWS DMS caches checkpoint information specific to AWS DMS from time to time\.
 The checkpoint that AWS DMS creates contains information so the replication engine knows the recovery point for the change stream\.
 You can use the checkpoint to go back in the timeline of changes and recover a failed migration task\.
 You can also use a checkpoint to start another ongoing replication task for another target at any given point in time\.

-You can get the checkpoint information in one of the following two ways:
+You can get the checkpoint information in one of the following three ways:
 + Run the API operation `DescribeReplicationTasks` and view the results\.
 You can filter the information by task and search for the checkpoint\.
 You can retrieve the latest checkpoint when the task is in stopped or failed state\.
+This information is lost if the task is deleted\.
 + View the metadata table named `awsdms_txn_state` on the target instance\.
 You can query the table to get checkpoint information\.
 To create the metadata table, set the `TaskRecoveryTableEnabled` parameter to `Yes` when you create a task\.
 This setting causes AWS DMS to continuously write checkpoint information to the target metadata table\.
 This information is lost if a task is deleted\.

   For example, the following is a sample checkpoint in the metadata table: `checkpoint:V1#34#00000132/0F000E48#0#0#*#0#121`
++ From the navigation pane, choose** Database migration tasks**, and choose your parent task from the list that appears on the Database migration tasks page\.
+Your parent task page opens, showing the overview details\.
+Find the checkpoint value under Change data capture \(CDC\), Change data capture \(CDC\) start position, and Change data capture \(CDC\) recovery checkpoint\.
+The checkpoint value appears similar to the following:

+  `checkpoint:V1#1#000004AF/B00000D0#0#0#*#0#0`

 ### Stopping a task at a commit or server time point<a name="CHAP_Task.CDC.StopPoint"></a>